Ill health retirement

 Your scheme will have its own definition of what ill-health (sickness) means, but usually you will be considered for an ill-health pension if you're unable to carry out your normal job because you're physically or mentally ill.

 If you're in serious ill-health (you have less than a year to live), you may be able to take the whole of your pension pot as a lump sum.
-Special tax treatment applies.
+A serious ill-health lump sum paid before you reach the age of 75 will be paid tax-free provided you have available lifetime allowance.
+If you’re over the age of 75, the lump sum will be taxed at your marginal rate of income tax.

 Where can I find out more?